 In 2013, the CDDIS staff configured a server and began testing a caster to provide a real-time streaming capability at GSFC and support the IGS Real-Time Service (IGS RTS).
 The CDDIS successfully tested obtaining product streams from the BKG and IGS casters and providing access to these streams to authorized users; additional streams from Natural Resources Canada (NRCan) and Geoscience Australia (GA) were later added to the caster.
-Work was completed in spring 2015 and the CDDIS caster became fully operational, broadcasting nearly 40 product and 165+ data streams in real-time.
+Work was completed in spring 2015 and the CDDIS caster became fully operational.
+By the end of 2017, the CDDIS caster broadcasts nearly 40 product and over 330 data streams in real-time.
 The caster runs the NTRIP (Network Transport of RTCM via internet Protocol) format.
 Figure 4 shows the distribution of stations providing real-time streams to the CDDIS caster.

-Figure 4: CDDIS is operationally supporting the dissemination of data from over 225 real-time GNSS sites as well as near real-time products derived from these data.
+Figure 4: CDDIS is operationally supporting the dissemination of data from over 330 real-time GNSS sites as well as near real-time products derived from these data.

-As stated previously, the CDDIS is one of NASA's EOSDIS DAACs and through EOSDIS, has access to a world-class user registration process, the EOSDIS Earthdata Login (EDL, formerly User Registration System, URS), with over 255K users in its system.
+As stated previously, the CDDIS is one of NASA's EOSDIS DAACs and through EOSDIS, has access to a world-class user registration process, the EOSDIS Earthdata Login (EDL, formerly User Registration System, URS), with over 367K users in its system.
 Since the NTRIP-native registration/access software was not compatible with NASA policies, the CDDIS developed software to interface the caster and the EDL within a generic Lightweight Directory Access Protocol (LDAP) framework.
 The module was specifically developed to easily interface with multiple user verification systems and was given back to the NTRIP community for possible inclusion in future releases.
 New users complete a registration form available on the CDDIS website; once completed, the data are passed to the EDL, which generates an email to the user with a validation link.
 The user accesses the link and the EDL validates the form's data; this process is accomplished within a minute or less.
 The user's validated access request is submitted to CDDIS staff for access authorization to the CDDIS caster.
 This second step is not yet automated and can take several hours to configure depending on the time of day.
 In addition, users registering in this system have access to the entire suite of EOSDIS products across all 12 EOSDIS DAACs.

 Initially, the CDDIS caster provided access to data and product streams from several regional real-time casters.
 Data streams have also been provided through JPL for receivers in NASA's Global GPS Network.
 In 2016, an additional set of stations from JPL's Global Differential GPS (GDGPS) network were added to the CDDIS caster.
 This network of globally distributed, geodetic quality, dual frequency receivers, provides additional 1 Hz data streams to those current available from the IGS RTS.
 The CDDIS caster was augmented with new real-time streams as they became available from IGS network sites.
+Several more GDGPS streams were added to the CDDIS caster in 2017.